 AIRAH's diversity champions will work with their Divisions/Committees to:

-- Actively encourage and seek female speakers for the committee organised events
+- Actively encourage and seek female speakers for their Committee-organised events

-- Include events in every state that focus on interpersonal skills (e.g. unconscious bias, negotiation skills, leadership, etc.)
+- Include events that focus on interpersonal skills (e.g. unconscious bias, negotiation skills, leadership, etc.)

-- Promote stories and achievements of female or diversity champion individuals/companies from each state/committee
+- Promote stories and achievements of female or diversity champion individuals/companies from each Division/Committee.

 - Support the WOA committee in organising WOA events prior to major events in their state.